UMD-INST377/Group-Project-Base/README.md

 - GET -Returns the data and displays it.
 - POST -Posts new theme information in the database.
 - PUT -Requests can be made for new theme details.

+Note: Although we built API routes for deleting and updating records, this functionality will not be available to the average user, so it is not in scripts.js.
+It is available for the 1882 Foundation to use if they would like to implement it in the future.

 # Known Bugs and Future Development

 ## Bugs
 - Users are currently able to directly alter the database.
 The make a suggestion needs to have a security blanket where only Admins can enter or delete content.

 ## Future Development
 - The “Make a Suggestion” page will be reworked so that user suggestions do not directly alter the database.
 Instead, they will be sent to a restricted webpage for 1882 Foundation admin to review.
 Admin will be able to enter/edit/delete database content through this page.
 - Redesign the database so that it does not rely on many to many relationships.